-Annual Healthcare Equality Index designated 418 U.S. hospitals, clinics and other facilities as Equality Leaders for their policies and practices related to the gay, lesbian, bisexual transgender and queer community.
+Annual Healthcare Equality Index designated 406 U.S. hospitals, clinics and other facilities as Equality Leaders for their policies and practices related to the gay, lesbian, bisexual transgender and queer community.
 An additional 148 were named as top performers.
 The Index had 680 active participants and 900 other organizations were researched.
 Criteria include patient non-discrimination, hospital visitation, employment policies and training in LGBTQ patient-centered care.
 Detailed ratings begin on page 48.
-Prepared by the Human Rights Campaign Foundation, 2018
+Prepared by the Human Rights Campaign Foundation, 2019

 Maine Patient Experience Matters from the Maine Quality Forum coalition.
 Compare health center, doctor & clinic ratings (primary care, specialists and pediatrics) for patient satisfaction, getting timely appointments and communication.
 Percent positive understates what is shown.
 In the fine print, it says these are Top Box scores, which means the percent of people who gave the highest possible ratings of 9 or 10.
 Scores from Aug.
 2014 to Feb.
 2015, which is the most recent available.
 Partners include Maine Health Management Coalition, DHSS, Maine Quality Counts, & Muskie School of Public Service